 (a) If the agency mails the 10-day or 5-day notice as required under Sec.
 431.211 or Sec.
 431.214 of this subpart, and the member requests a hearing before the date of action, the agency may not terminate or reduce services until a decision is rendered after the hearing unless —

-(1) It is determined at the hearing that the sole issue is one of federal or State law or policy; and
+(1) It is determined at the hearing that the sole issue is one of federal or state law or policy; and

 (2) The agency promptly informs the member in writing that services are to be terminated or reduced pending the hearing decision.